dentarg/auth0-blog/_posts/2017-12-28-symfony-tutorial-building-a-blog-part-1.markdown

 You may have noticed a `private $author;` property that links to the previous Entity we created.
 All this does is make sure the entity knows that `Author` has a [`ManyToOne` relationship](https://www.ibm.com/support/knowledgecenter/en/SSWU4L/Data/imc_Data/What_is_a_many-to-one_relationship.html) with `BlogPost`.

 Although you have created these entities, your database still has no tables in there.
-Based off these entities, Doctrine can create the tables we've sepcified.
+Based off these entities, Doctrine can create the tables we've specified.
 In order to do this, all you have to do is run:

 ```bash
 php bin/console doctrine:schema:update --force